criske/editable-datatable/README.md

 ## Editable cells for jQuery Datatables.

-Editable cells for jQuery Datatables, without using a specialized Datatables plugin like Editor.
+Small gist for editable cells for jQuery Datatables, without using a specialized Datatables plugin like Editor.

 The table is connected to a mocked  data server.
 Each editable cell state is tracked allowing to edit, update and cancel updates to server across pages.